tbarn/new-website/posts/recruiting-your-first-developer-advocate-the-first-email.md

   - post
 main_image: /static/img/adam-solomon-whudozd5iyu-unsplash.jpg
 ---
+_[In the sense of "digital gardening" this blog post is a work in progress.
+It might not even turn into a blog post but take a different form.
+Until then, here are my thoughts as follows.
+Be kind.]_

 The messages often have a fairly basic format:

 > "___ is hiring its first Developer Advocate and I wanted to reach out to you because your background looks great!"